Getting Started

 Permissions

-The API key rights selected when requesting the key determine which commands in the SDK are allowed.
+The API key access permissions selected when requesting the key determine which commands in the SDK are allowed.
 If the key has insufficient permissions for an action an error will be shown: Insufficient permissions or Invalid API key.